zolrath/marky_markov/README.md

     puts markov.generate_n_words 10
     markov.save_dictionary! # Saves the modified dictionary/creates one if it didn't exist.

+If you keep look at generate_n_words and wonder why you can't put a number in there, well, you can!

+    markov.generate_20_words

 If you want to delete a dictionary you call it upon the Dictionary class itself while passing in the filename/location.

     MarkyMarkov::Dictionary.delete_dictionary!('dictionary')

+OR you can pass in a MarkyMarkov::Dictionary object directly.

+    MarkyMarkov::Dictionary.delete_dictionary!(markov)

 # Command-Line Usage